stirleng/stirleng.github.io/project.md

 ![](assets/IMG/2023_stats.png){: width="800" }

 When fires spread quickly, as is often the case with high winds, minimizing response time is critical in order to prevent polynomial growth in the area burned.
 If we can more effectively allocate resources towards high-fire-risk areas, then we can limit the resulting spread.
 Thus, being able to assess the probability of a fire is useful for fire safety.
-My goal with this project was to make such a tool.
+My goal with this project was to make such a tool, specifically, to predict the probability of a fire starting on a given day in Riverside County, California.

 Fortunately, there are public datasets containing historical, quantitative weather and wildfire data.
 This means that I can use machine learning to attempt to solve this problem.
 Using the sklearn library, we can associate input variables (weather data from a given day) with an output variable (whether or not there was a fire in the area that day), train a model to detect how the input variables influence the output variable, and make a prediction as to the probability of the output variable taking on a certain value.
 This is the idea of supervised learning.